Auxilo Finserve Private Limited (Auxilo) is a private limited company which

 COMMITTEES OF THE BOARD

-The Board shall constitute a set of Committees with specific terms of reference, The Board may constitute Committees as necessary to obtain a focussed review of the issues and to ensure expedient resolution of diverse matters.
-The minutes of the meetings of all Committees of the Board shall be placed before the Board for noting in subsequent meeting.
+The Board shall constitute a set of committees with specific terms of reference.
+The Board may constitute committees as necessary to obtain a focused review of the issues and to ensure expedient resolution of diverse matters.
+The minutes of the meetings of all committees of the Board shall be placed before the Board for noting in its subsequent meeting.

 -